“You know Bobby Kennedy was killed there?”

 “Excellent.
 Bronfman agreed to buy out your contracts.
 You’ll be the first artists on his Universal label while he acquires small labels like Shelter.
 You’ll get paid to work on Tim’s movie to learn how to make music videos from your songs.
 Just don’t tell anyone until everything’s set.
 Shelter can’t know Bronfman’s stealing their artists while he’s acquiring them.”

 “More Hollywood lawyer bullshit,” Tom knows.
 Joan nods.
-They don’t want to know any more than necessary.
+They don’t want to know anything more than necessary.

 “You’re Tim’s girlfriend?”
 Jay is surprised.
 He turns to me, “What about Jack.”